rue196/mths/README.md

 // For quantitative finance use trading-harness.py and harmonic-equilibrium-recip.py instead of PDE's in O(K log log K)

-plug into an ML/Ai algorithm, use quick-analyze.py in O(K log K)
+plug into an ML/Ai algorithm, use quick-analyze.py in O(K log K), let llmsinstruction.md set to d-supply-chain-harmonic

+or the other versions under wave-supply "wave-demand-supply-pyramid.pdf" or

+"unified_wave_pyramid_models.pdf" or "supply_chain_depth_model (1).pdf"

 For compressed representations of typically large Polynomial operators like derivatives, ASCII, integrals, log, sin etc., Use Mobius logic gates.